jchiefelk/AlgoLab/README.md

 <p><a href="https://github.com/jchiefelk/AlgoLab/tree/master/VisionCode">1) OpenCV setup in Xcode</a></p>

-<p><a href="https://github.com/jchiefelk/AlgoLab/tree/master/ofAlgoLab">2) OpenCV in OpenFrameworks</a> - Divide tasks of gathering data from live video feed and application of face detection algorithms into seperarte threads</p>
+<p><a href="https://github.com/jchiefelk/AlgoLab/tree/master/ofAlgoLab">2) OpenCV in OpenFrameworks</a> - Divide tasks of gathering data from live video feed, and object detection into seperarte threads</p>